Why Choose ASL?

 Top Ranked Externship Program

 ASL's curriculum provides students with practical legal experience.
-Our students also take what they've learned in the classroom and experience it in the real world through ASL's unparalleled externship program, ranked ninth in the nation by The National Jurist.
+Our students also take what they've learned in the classroom and experience it in the real world through ASL's unparalleled externship program.
 Through this innovative approach, our students work alongside experienced lawyers across the country to learn firsthand what it is like to work in the legal profession.

 Strong Community Service Commitment

 Civic-minded students have a desire to be civic-minded lawyers.
 ASL believes in developing leaders who want to become outstanding citizens in their future communities.
 That is why ASL students fulfill 25 hours of community service each semester, a standard matched by only about a dozen law schools in the nation.
 Appalachian School of Law's faculty, staff, and students have collectively given over 150,000 community service hours to the local community, and ASL is proud to be the recipient of U.S. Presidential Community Service awards.
 ASL regularly participates in the service programs of a battered womens' shelter, FIRST Lego League robotics competition for grade school students, Court Appointed Special Advocates for abused and neglected children, free tax preparation for low-income families, and the Wounded Warrior Project.
 Students and faculty members have developed area hiking trails, stocked local food pantries, provided Remote Area Medical (RAM) clinic support for ill and injured Appalachians, served as volunteer firemen, and helped convert a local animal shelter into a no-kill shelter.
 In addition, ASL students tutor local children and support children's outreach projects.